Is THE LAST NAMSARA the first in a series?

 Do you have any writing advice?

 Gosh, yes!
 Read a LOT and write a LOT.
 Don’t be discouraged if your writing isn’t where you want it to be.
 Keep writing until it is where you want it to be.
 It takes a while, just like everything else.
 Reread and study your favourite books.
 Pick them apart.
 Figure out why they work so well.
-Do the same to books that just don’t work for you.
+Do the same to books that don’t work for you.
 Figure out what doesn’t work so you can find it and fix it in your own writing.
+Remember that rewriting is 90% of all writing, so don't get attached to your words.
+You need to be willing to cut the scenes you love most if they don't serve the story.
 Join a writer’s group.
 Give your work to people to read.
 Get comfortable with feedback.
-Listen to feedback so you can make your book better.
+Listen to feedback so you can make your books better.
 Find mentors.
 (My mentorships were the best thing to ever happen to my writing.)
 Write, write, write.
 Read, read, read.

 Do you have any publishing advice?

 Get really comfortable with rejection (because it’s coming, and it doesn’t stop coming) and don’t let it stop you.
 Keep up with the current trends in your field.
 If you write YA fantasy, be well read in that genre.
-Otherwise how will you know if what you’ve written hasn’t already been done?
+(But read outside of your genre too so you're not writing the exact same thing all your peers are writing.)
+Write what you love.
+I'll repeat that: WRITE WHAT YOU LOVE.
+If you don't love it, your readers will know.
 Put your work out there.
 Enter contests.
 Make sure you have a stellar query letter.
 Make sure you have a stellar book.
 Don’t think of agents and editors as the enemy.
-Agents and editors are book nerds—just like you.
-Book nerds who happen to be overworked and underpaid and don’t have time to tell you why they didn’t connect with your work.
+Agents and editors are book nerds just like you.
+Book nerds who happen to be overworked and underpaid and just don’t have time to tell every writer who queries them why they didn’t connect with a story.
 Respect the work they do and maybe one day they’ll be doing that work for you.
 Most of all, though, if you believe in the thing you’ve written, don’t give up on it.
 Don’t give up, period.
 Also, listen to Neil Gaiman:

 “It does help, to be a writer, to have the sort of crazed ego that doesn’t allow for failure.
 The best reaction to a rejection slip is a sort of wild-eyed madness, an evil grin, and sitting yourself in front of the keyboard muttering “Okay, you bastards.
 Try rejecting this!” and then writing something so unbelievably brilliant that all other writers will disembowel themselves with their pens upon reading it, because there’s nothing left to write.
 Because the rejection slips will arrive.
 And, if the books are published, then you can pretty much guarantee that bad reviews will be as well.
 And you’ll need to learn how to shrug and keep going.
 Or you stop, and get a real job.”